Lawrence-le/roll-and-go-game/ReadMe.md

 - As a user, I want to see the <b>landing page</b> when I arrive at the website to know I'm in the right place.
 - As a user, I want to be able to <b>key in my name</b>, so I know what is my character name.
-- As a user, I want to see a pick <b>character</b> option so I know what character can I choose from.
 - As a user, I want a <b>start game</b> button so I can start the game when I am ready.
 - As a user, I want a <b>game page</b> after I clicked the start game button so I know the game has started.
 - As a user, during the game I want to see <b>my character name/image shown</b> to indicate my presence.